Traveston: History

+The Traveston area is part of the traditional country of the indigenous Kabi Kabi people, who have lived there for tens of thousands of years.

 The town is believed to be named after an early settler/grazier called Traves or Travers who was in the area in the 1860s.

 Traveston Provisional School opened on 24 August 1891.
 In 1907, it was renamed Skyring's Creek Provisional School.
 On 1 January 1909, it became Skyring's Creek State School.
 In 1915, it was renamed Coles Creek State School.
 It closed on 27 February 1961.
 Its location was in neighbouring Coles Creek to the south.